Fellowship FAQS

 I’m not sure if I'd be considered a strong candidate for submitting a Fellowship application.
 How can I check?

-A minimum of two years in a professional role, internship, volunteer position, military post, or other assignment with significant levels of responsibility, for any field, can qualify you to apply for a Fellowship, warranted said experience evidences:
+The minimum requirements for a Fellow include: at least two years of experience in a professional role, internship, volunteer position, military service, or other assignment with significant levels of responsibility, for any field, warranted said experience evidences:

 - emerging leadership potential, e.g., leadership attributes, effective communication and relationship building, flexibility, fairness, reciprocal respect between Fellowship candidate, peers, supervisors, clients, stakeholders, and so on;